zuuhaaib/EcommerceWebsite/doc/sprint2/sprint2.md

    As a small hospital, I want reliable add-to-cart features so that we can avoid mistakes while ordering in bulk.

 6. Task Breakdown and Assignments
-   User Story 1 Task : Category browsing Implement category filter Assigned To : Nargis Deadline : 17 Nov
+   User Story 1 Task : Category browsing Implement category filter Assigned To : n Deadline : 17 Nov

 User Story 2 Task : Search functionality